ktrev123/Abshire_Portfolio/README.md

 Throughout my career, I have successfully applied data analytics techniques to analyze and interpret complex datasets, enabling evidence-based decision-making.
 I possess a strong foundation in various analytical tools and programming languages, including R, SQL, Excel/Sheets, and Tableau, allowing me to extract actionable insights from diverse datasets and communicate them effectively to stakeholders.

-With a commitment to continuous learning and professional growth, I have completed certifications in data science and data visualization, further strengthening my analytical skills and expanding my knowledge in the field.
+I am currently taking a Python course from the University of Michigan which I am enjoying very much.

 In this portfolio, I showcase some of my projects, skills, and qualifications, demonstrating my ability to extract valuable insights from data and drive positive outcomes.
 I am excited to collaborate, share knowledge, and contribute to the field of data analytics in the context of sports and performance optimization.